-Blog Preston is a hub of news, views and information about the city of Preston in Lancashire, UK.
+Blog Preston is a Community Interest Company that seeks to provide community news and information about the city of Preston, Lancashire.

 Who runs it?

 Kate is a proud Yorkshire woman who conversely also happens to love the city of Preston.
 She first came here to study Journalism at UCLan in 2001 to 2004, and returned to live in the city in 2012.
 Kate works in IT for a global insurance company, and writes for Blog Preston in her spare time.
 Although genetically a Leeds fan, Kate has adopted PNE and has a season ticket in the Town End.
 She enjoys contributing to the community through her writing, plus her volunteering roles for Cats Protection and Age Concern Central Lancashire.
 You can follow Kate on Instagram @katerosebud or write to email@example.com.
 See all of Kate’s articles here.

 Ed started Blog Preston on 11 January 2009 and spent a decade reporting on the city before hanging up his keyboard and pen in summer 2019.
 Ed holds a non-executive role for Blog Preston CIC and has taken a back seat.
 He graduated from the University of Central Lancashire with a first-class honours degree in Journalism in 2007 and is now a leader in residence for the university’s journalism department.
 In the day job then is Audience and Content Director (Regionals) for Reach Plc, the largest multimedia publishing group in the UK.
 He lives in Preston with his wife and daughter.
 You can follow him on Twitter @ed_walker86.
 His email is firstname.lastname@example.org.
 See all Ed’s articles on Blog Preston.

 Our social media

 We have a large and very engaged following on social media.
 We were one of the first Preston organisations to really embrace Twitter, Facebook and Instagram.